 Our keeping in touch service provides regular monitoring calls throughout the year to older people with more limited social contacts.
 These calls provide friendship and the opportunity to raise any questions or concerns the older person may have.

 We are currently looking for a volunteer to provide administrative support to the befriending service, for one to two mornings or afternoons a week.
 Details of the role and the experience and skills required, are outlined in the role description below.

 Information and Advice

 We have five roles available within our information and advice service.

-Outreach volunteers organise and staff the Age UK York information and advice desk at St Sampson's Centre, which will be a gateway to the information and advice service.
-This will initially be at St Sampson's, with the intention to roll out to other venues across the city.
+Outreach volunteers organise and staff the Age UK York information and advice desk at venues across York, which will be a gateway to the information and advice service.

 The outreach volunteer- parish councils and high footfall organisations, will liaise with parish councils and other high footfall organisations, such as supermarkets, to display Age UK York posters and information.
 They will also collate and feedback to us, information on activities taking place in these areas.